 Welcome to the Parliamentary Deployment Votes Database and the International Treaty Ratification Votes Database!

-PDVD and ITRVD serve dual purpose: As scholars of political science, we are interested in an analysis of deployment votes and treaty ratification votes.
+PDVD and ITRVD serve dual purpose: As scholars of international politics, we are interested in an analysis of deployment votes and treaty ratification votes.
 By sharing the data we collected, we hope to stimulate further analyses.
 As citizens of countries that have participated in military missions, we consider the publication of deployment votes to be a contribution to the democratic control of security and defense policy.
 With our international treaty votes database, we hope to contribute to more transparency as to the dynamics of the politics of international agreements.

 |Parliamentary Deployment Votes Database||International Treaty Ratification Database|